 Should I Choose an Expensive vs. Cheap VPN Software?

 As with most things in this world, the answer to this question is far more complicated than it might first appear.

-There are numerous factors to consider when selecting a VPN provider and the impact to your wallet is only one of those factors.
+There are numerous factors to consider when selecting a VPN provider, and the impact on your wallet is only one of those factors.